 In 2023, Darcy was a TechPoint Tech25 honoree for Tech Innovation Strategy & Community.
 This recognition showcased Darcy’s contribution to building Indiana’s digital innovation ecosystem and commitment to building strong communities.
 That same year, Darcy turned her community building capabilities, diverse skillset, and decades of experience into her own consulting firm, Vita Nova Consulting, where she serves as a Fractional Chief of Staff and business consultant.

 In addition to her passions for supporting women in STEM and building strong communities, Darcy is also passionate about tackling climate change, mentoring/coaching, DEI and improving gaps in our mental health system.
 She currently serves on the Membership Committee for Women in Cleantech & Sustainability, as Diversity Committee Chair for the Indiana CIO Network, and sits on the Franklin College Digital Fluency Advisory Council.

 Darcy and her family live peacefully in a quaint suburb of Indianapolis.
 She enjoys spending time with her family and friends, the great outdoors, music, good conversation, and reading.

-During her time on the board, Darcy’s goals are to help create sustainable infrastructure, increase awareness of the organization and its value, and facilitate deep meaningful relationships between women in STEM.
-She has served as the 2016 Leading Light Awards Chair, Treasurer, President-Elect , President of the organization, Past President, and currently as Active Emeritus.
+During her time on the board, Darcy’s goals have always been and remain to help create sustainable infrastructure, increase awareness of the organization and its value, and facilitate deep meaningful relationships between women in STEM.